-Both Landsat 8 OLI and Sentinel 2 MSI of the study area will be downloaded from USGS Earth Explorer Website (http://earthexploere.usgs.gov).
-The images will be acquired on a date that is closed to the sampling date and ensures that they are cloud-free as possible.
+Landsat 8 OLI and Sentinel 2 MSI of the study area will be downloaded from the USGS Earth Explorer Website (http://earthexploere.usgs.gov).
+The images will be acquired on a date close to the sampling date and ensure they are as cloud-free as possible.

-The objective of geometric correction is to ensure that the locations of points in the satellite image matched their field locations on the ground.
-Radiometric calibration consists of a series of equations used to convert the stored quantized energy signal (digital number: DN) of the TM data into radiance values at the sensor.
+The objective of geometric correction is to ensure that the locations of points in the satellite image match their field locations on the ground.
+Radiometric calibration consists of equations that convert the TM data's stored quantized energy signal (digital number: DN) into radiance values at the sensor.
 The Landsat images would be converted into radiance values at the satellite by using the following equation:

 Lsens = DN·G+B 4

 Lsens = Radiance at satellite level of a specific band (W m-2 sr-1 μ -1);